-- 2 For the purpose of Regulation 102(4) of ANR-121, at least one fire extinguisher is to be located - on or near the flight deck, readily accessible from the flight crew station; - near the entrance to each Class A, B, and E cargo compartment accessible to the crew; - in a galley not in a passenger or crew compartment; - in a class E, F or baggage compartment that is accessible by a crew while in flight; - in a crew rest compartment; and - in any other compartment that a crew member may access to from a galley. - 3 In relation to Regulation 102(5) of ANR-121, the AOC holder may refer to the following for guidance on a suitable fire extinguishing agent to replace Halon. - AC 91-6-2 Halon Replacement for Fire Extinguishing Agents
+- (a) dry powder that can convert small liquid spill into a sterile granulated gel; - (b) germicidal disinfectant for surface cleaning; - (c) skin wipes; - (d) face/eye mask (separate or combined); - (e) disposable gloves; - (f) protective apron; - (g) large absorbent towel; - (h) pick-up scoop with scraper; - (i) bio-hazard disposal waste bag; and - (j) instructions. - 2 For the purpose of Regulation 103(4) of ANR-135, at least one fire extinguisher is to be located - on or near the flight deck, readily accessible from the flight crew station; - near the entrance to each Class A, B, and E cargo compartment accessible to the crew; - in a galley not in a passenger or crew compartment; - in a class E, F or baggage compartment that is accessible by a crew while in flight; - in a crew rest compartment; and - in any other compartment that a crew member may access to from a galley. - In relation to Regulation 103(5) of ANR-135, the AOC holder may refer to the following for guidance on a suitable fire extinguishing agent to replace Halon. - AC 91-6-2 Halon Replacement for Fire Extinguishing Agents